pvonmoradi/weechat-discord/README.md

 ### Installation

-Binaries are automatically compiled for macOS and linux and archived on [Github Actions](https://terminal-discord.vercel.app/api/latest-build?repo=weechat-discord&workflow=1329556&redirect)
+Binaries are automatically compiled for macOS and linux and archived on [Github Actions](https://terminal-discord.vercel.app/api/latest-build?repo=weechat-discord&workflow=1329556&branch=mk3&redirect)

-On macOS you will need to [adjust the Weechat plugin extensions](#macos)
+On macOS you will need to [adjust the Weechat plugin file extensions](#macos)

-### Building
+#### Building

 In order to build weechat-discord yourself you will need: